hollosipeti/EspHoMatrix-64x8/README.md

 # Fonts: When installing, pay attention to the correct path to the fonts!

 Users will need to manually download the fonts folder from the repo and copy it to their own ESPHome folder.
 I included some fonts.
 My favorite is the MatrixChunky fonts.
-I am Hungarian.
 English letters are fine, but you would not believe how long it took to find normal accented letters.

 The accented letters are shifted.